Kirov7/CouloyDB/README.md

   - HMSET
   - HMGET

-In the future, we will support more data structures and commands.
+In the future, we will support more data structures and operations.

 ### 🏁 Fast start: Kuloy